I. General description of the legal consequences of divorce

 1. Judgment summons

-Under the judgment summons, your spouse is being summoned to Court to reveal his or her financial strength to settle the arrears.
-There should be no delay in pursuing for the outstanding amount as the court might refuse to enforce the Order of payment for those arrears due more than 12 months before proceedings to enforce the payment of them have begun.
+There should be no delay in pursuing for the outstanding amount as the court might refuse to enforce the order of payment for those arrears due more than 12 months before proceedings to enforce the payment of them have begun.

 2. Attachment of income to satisfy order